DidenkoDmitriy/fish_stock/README.md

 "# fish_stock"
-This progect made by Dmitriy to KhNIRO
+This project made by Dmitriy to KhNIRO.